xinyee20/tp/docs/UserGuide.md

 ![Serenity Logo](images/logo.png)

-# <H2 style="color: #477B9F"> 1.
+<H2 style="color: #477B9F"> 1.
 Introduction </H2>

-Welcome to the User Guide of **Serenity**!
+<p>Welcome to the User Guide of <b>Serenity</b> </p>

-Are you a tutor teaching CS2101 in NUS?
-Do you struggle to keep track of students' attendance and class participation on many different excel sheets for different lessons?
+<p>Are you a tutor teaching CS2101 in NUS?
+Do you struggle to keep track of students' attendance and class participation
+on many different excel sheets for different lessons?
 Do you also tend to forget to address questions students asked during lessons?
-Fret not, our application, **Serenity**, will help keep you sane when managing tutorial groups.
+Fret not, our application, <b>Serenity</b>, will help keep you sane when managing tutorial groups.</p>

-**Serenity** is a desktop application that helps CS2101 tutors manage their lessons.
-This application is optimized for use through a _Command Line Interface (CLI)_, meaning that you operate the application by typing commands into a command box.
-This application also has a _Graphical User Interface (GUI)_, where you can interact with the application through graphical icons such as buttons.
+<p><b>Serenity</b> is a desktop application that helps CS2101 tutors manage their lessons.
+This application is optimized
+for use through a <i>Command Line Interface (CLI)</i>, meaning that you operate the application by typing commands into a command box.
+This application also has a <i>Graphical User Interface (GUI)</i>, where you can interact with the application through graphical icons such as buttons.</p>

-This user guide serves to provide you with an in-depth documentation on how to set up and use our application.
+<p>This user guide serves to provide you with an in-depth documentation on how to set up and use our application.
-With that said, let's get [started](#2-quick-start)!
+With that said, let's get <a href="quickstart">started</a>!</p>

 --------------------------------------------------------------------------------------------------------------------

-# <H2 style="color: #477B9F"> 2.
+<H2 id="quickstart" style="color: #477B9F"> 2.
 Quick start </H2>

 To get started with using **Serenity**, you can follow these steps: